benchristelcom/benchristelcom.github.io/src/heroes4/castles-of-annuvin.md

 - Bug: Tavern not disabled in secondary town.
 No castle in secondary town
 - Weird: adding heroes to a neutral town garrison appears to automatically buy some of the dwelling population.

+### Play 14 (Red)

+- Teal's heroes gets stuck outside town.
+Might be related to town priority?
+- Red doesn't have a window of the magi

+### Play 15 (Red)

+- Bug: AI seems to get confused by RevertDwellingOwner.
+It just hangs out by the dwelling trying to re-flag it.
+Don't run the event if the dwelling owner is a computer player.
+It does seem to get unconfused eventually
+  - This fix seems to work.
+- Bug: build the dang bridge between order and east chaos